Diffusion-aided Task-oriented Semantic Communications with Model Inversion Attack: Experiments and Results

 Fig. \ref{fig:mnist-3} shows how accuracy varies with SSIM and PSNR on the MNIST dataset.
-Here, ``Direct'' and ``Permutation'' mean the accuracy of $\bar{\Theta}$'s classification to the original images and permuted images that are directly noised by a certain level of Gaussian white noise \footnote{Here we just use those two baselines as comparisons to show that SSIM or PSNR may be disconnected to the semantic fidelity in some cases, and the appliance of permutation is beyond our scope of this paper.
+Here, ``Direct'' and ``Permutation'' mean the accuracy of $\bar{\Theta}_{\bar{\theta}}$'s classification to the original images and permuted images that are directly noised by a certain level of Gaussian white noise \footnote{Here we just use those two baselines as comparisons to show that SSIM or PSNR may be disconnected to the semantic fidelity in some cases, and the application of permutation is beyond our scope of this paper.
 Future work may utilize permutation to further enhance the system performance against model inversion attack.} (as shown in Fig. \ref{fig:permutation}), based on Eq. (\ref{eq:f_t}); we use a simple permutation method that divides the image into four parts and swaps the position of up-left corner and down-right corner parts.
-Essentially, our system's adversary $\mathcal{A}$, as well as the adversaries in the two IBAL systems, can partially achieve the recovery of the input $x$, as evidenced by their SSIM values being higher than those of the direct-noising scenario in most cases with the same accuracy.
-This aligns with the characteristic of adversaries that have denoising capabilities, as noted in \cite{wang2023implementation}.
+Essentially, our system's adversary $\mathcal{A}_a$, as well as the adversaries in the two IBAL systems, can partially achieve the recovery of the input $x$, as evidenced by their SSIM values being higher than those of the direct-noising scenario in most cases with the same accuracy.
+This observation is consistent with neural-based systems that possess denoising capabilities \cite{wang2023implementation}.
 Compared to the adversary in our system, despite the adversaries in both information-bottleneck-based systems effectively reduce the estimated SSIM and PSNR of the original input obtained by the attacker, we observe that there are cases that the adversary's classification accuracy can remain relatively high.
-For instance, the classification accuracy for our system's attacker (blue dashed line) at SSIM $= 0.2$ is $0.47$, while for IBAL-D (purple dashed line with circle markers) at SSIM $= 0.175$, it is $0.78$.
+For example, when the SSIM is 0.2, the attacker in our system (blue dashed line) achieves a accuracy of 0.47, whereas IBAL-D (purple dashed line with circle markers) reaches 0.78 at SSIM $=0.175$.
 This indicates that adversarial training merely distorts syntactic features without suppressing semantic information, since the key features remain intact or largely unchanged from the perspective of neural networks.
 It can be evidenced in Fig. \ref{fig:mnist_images} that the adversary's images in IBAL still have enough semantic information that can be used to categorize, even though their SSIM or PSNR values are lower.
 The lower plot in Fig. \ref{fig:mnist-3}, showing the complicated correspondence between PSNR and accuracy, further supports the discussion above, since PSNR ignores perceptual quality and structural information that is important to a classification task \cite{wang2004image}.
 In task-oriented semantic communication, the primary goal is to accurately reconstruct and understand the transmitted task-related information, rather than merely preserving pixel-level fidelity.
 Therefore, metrics like accuracy, which directly measures the system's ability to correctly interpret the semantic content, are more appropriate for evaluating the effectiveness of adversarial attacks.